ManuelBehrendt/Mera.jl/README.md

 ## Further Notes

-- To use the Jupyter interactive environment, please install IJulia (see [IJulia](https://github.com/JuliaLang/IJulia.jl))
+- To use the Jupyter interactive environment, please install IJulia (see [IJulia](https://github.com/JuliaLang/IJulia.jl)) and/or the standalone "JupyterLab Desktop" app: https://github.com/jupyterlab/jupyterlab-desktop
 - The tutorials in the documentation can be downloaded from [GitHub](https://github.com/ManuelBehrendt/Mera.jl/tree/master/tutorials) as Jupyter notebooks
 - Mera is tested against the RAMSES versions: =< stable-17.09, stable-18-09, stable-19-10
 - The variables from the descriptor-files are currently only read and can be used in a future Mera version
-- For simulations with a uniform grid is the column :level not created to reduce memory usage
+- For simulations with a uniform grid, the column **:level** is not created to reduce memory usage